-- Expressing an opinion: - ▶ On the 2015/16 financial statements; and - ▶ On the consistency of other information published with the financial statements. - Forming a conclusion on the arrangements the Council has to secure economy, efficiency and effectiveness in its use of resources. - ► Reporting by exception: - ▶ If the annual governance statement is misleading or not consistent with our understanding of the Council; - ► Any significant matters that are in the public interest; - ▶ Any written recommendations to the Council, which should be copied to the Secretary of State; and - ▶ If we have discharged our duties and responsibilities as established by thy Local Audit and Accountability Act 2014 and Code of Audit Practice.
+- Expressing an opinion: - ▶ on the 2016/17 financial statements; and - ▶ on the consistency of other information published with the financial statements. - ▶ Forming a conclusion on the arrangements the Council has to secure economy, efficiency and effectiveness in its use of resources. - ► Reporting by exception: - ▶ if the annual governance statement is misleading or not consistent with our understanding of the Council; - any significant matters that are in the public interest; - ▶ any written recommendations to the Council, which should be copied to the Secretary of State; and - ▶ if we have discharged our duties and responsibilities as established by thy Local Audit and Accountability Act 2014 and Code of Audit Practice.

-Alongside our work on the financial statements, we also review and report to the National Audit Office (NAO) on you Whole of Government Accounts return.
-The Council is below the specified audit threshold of £350 million.
+Alongside our work on the financial statements, we also review and report to the National Audit Office (NAO) on your Whole of Government Accounts return.
+The Council is below the specified audit threshold.
 Therefore, we did not perform any audit procedures on the return.